 First Tech Challenge

-SWWC is partnering with First Tech Challenge and High Tech Kids to offer this Challenge for Students.SMSU will be the host site for the Regional First Tech Challenge.
+SWWC is partnering with First Tech Challenge and High Tech Kids to offer these challenges for students.